Dog fouling is a crime

-It is offensive and anti-social and if not removed and disposed of responsibly, it can end up on shoes and clothing, prams, bicycles, wheelchairs and toys.
+It is offensive and anti-social and if not disposed of responsibly, can end up on -

-Dog owners are encouraged to train their dogs to poo on their own property, to make it easier to clean it, bag it and bin it.
+Dog owners are encouraged to train their dogs to poo on their own property, to make it easier to -

 If any dog fouls in a public place it must be immediately cleaned up using a suitable bag, before being tied and disposed of responsibly.

 There is no excuse not to clean up after any dog.